pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingfederate.md

 This will restart the admin console, and trigger a rolling update of all the engines.

 !!!
 Info "Old Profile"
-The final yaml `20-kubernetes/15-pingfederate-upgrade/02-upgraded.yaml` still points to the old profile.
+The final yaml `20-kubernetes/15-pingfederate-upgrade/02-upgraded.yaml` still points to the same profile.
 The steps that should have been completed in [Server Profile Upgrade](#server-profile-upgrade) were not included.

 Connecting to the admin console will now show the upgraded version in cluster management.